What Is a Risk Control in Aviation SMS Programs

 - Mitigative risk controls.

-Both proactive and mitigative risk controls are extremely critical for overall safe operations of a company.
+Both proactive and mitigative risk controls are extremely critical for the overall safe operations of a company.

 Proactive risk controls are all controls – such as preventative and detective controls – that are put in place to avoid risks from happening.
 Such risk controls are generally geared toward: